Transmission Operations and Maintenance

 Transmission Right-of-Way Vegetation Management Program

-IVM controls the growth of undesirable species while at the same time promoting desirable low-growing plant species such as shrubs, herbs, grasses, forbs, and ferns, which enhance wildlife and pollinator habitat.
+IVM controls the growth of undesirable species while at the same time promoting desirable low-growing plant species, such as shrubs, herbs, grasses, forbs, and ferns, which enhance wildlife and pollinator habitat.

-NYPA is recognized as a "Right-of-Way Steward Utility" through the accreditation program of the Right-of-Way Stewardship Council.
-More information can be found on the
+The NY Power Authority is recognized as a "Right-of-Way Steward Utility" through the accreditation program of the Right-of-Way Stewardship Council.
+More information can be found on the ROW Stewardship Council website.

 Herbicide Notification